learn-academy-2022-echo/week-4-assessment-HeavyArms0511/interview-questions.md

 4. Active Record: Active Record facilitates the creation and use of business objects whose data requires persistent storage to a database.
 It is an implementation of the Active Record pattern.

 5. Migrations: Migrations are a feature of Active Record that allows you to evolve your database schema over time.
 Rather than write schema modifications in pure SQL, migrations allow you to use a Ruby DSL to describe changes to your tables.

+I hardly know what alot of this means.
+I know after we start Rails next week it will but I can't even put alot of it into my own words because I don't know what it even means.